changh95/DirectLinearTransform_Eigen/README.md

 ## Purpose

-This repository contains an implementation of **Direct Linear Transform (DLT) algorithm**, writeen in C++ with use of Eigen3 library and fast-cpp-csv-parser library.
+This repository contains an implementation of **Direct Linear Transform (DLT) algorithm**, based on using [Eigen](https://www.google.com/search?client=safari&rls=en&q=eigen3&ie=UTF-8&oe=UTF-8).
+The code also uses [fast-cpp-csv-parser](https://github.com/ben-strasser/fast-cpp-csv-parser) library to read input data file.

-- Eigen3 library (v3.3) was used to handle matrix data with ease, and perform efficient singular value decomposition (SVD) calculation.
-- fast-cpp-csv-parser library was used to read input data file.

 The DLT algorithm is implmented in 2 styles: